Consumption Partial Insurance in the Presence of Tail Income Risk: Results

 \

 \textbf{Introducing higher-order moments.} The estimation of the linear consumption function targeting higher-order moments is our first attempt to uncover how the tails of income risk affect the pass-through of shocks into consumption.
-In other words, we want to measure the degree of partial insurance going beyond the workhorse income-consumption covariance to account for the non-Gaussian features of modern income dynamics.
-We introduce the higher-order moments incrementally; we first target third moments (in addition to second); we then introduce fourth moments (in addition to second and third).\footnote{We use pre-estimated income parameters targeting, respectively, up to 3\textsuperscript{rd} moments of income growth (column 2, table \ref{Table::Income_process}) and up to 4\textsuperscript{the} moments of income growth (column 3, table \ref{Table::Income_process}).}
+In other words, we want to measure the degree of partial insurance targeting moments beyond the workhorse income-consumption covariance in order to account for the non-Gaussian features of modern income dynamics.
+We introduce the higher-order moments incrementally.\footnote{We use the corresponding pre-estimated income parameters from columns 2 and 3 of table \ref{Table::Income_process} respectively.}

-Column 3 of table \ref{Table::Consumption_function} presents the results from targeting third- in addition to second-order moments of consumption and income.
-The partial insurance parameters remain largely unchanged upon inclusion of the third moments.
-We estimate $\phi^{(1)}=0.160$ (as opposed to $0.152$ with second moments only) and $\psi^{(1)}=-0.012$ (again indistinguishable from zero).
-We thus again find large partial insurance to permanent shocks (a $10\%$ permanent change in income results in only $1.6\%$ shift in consumption) and full insurance to transitory shocks.
-Skewness in taste heterogeneity and consumption error is small (much smaller than skewness in income shocks), while their variances remain unchanged from the specification with second moments only.
-Therefore, left skewness in consumption is driven by negatively skewed income shocks rather than by taste heterogeneity or consumption measurement error.
+Column 3 of table \ref{Table::Consumption_function} presents the results from targeting third- in addition to second-order moments of consumption and income in the PSID.
+The transmission parameters remain largely unchanged.
+We estimate $\phi^{(1)}=0.160$ (as opposed to $0.152$ with only second moments) and $\psi^{(1)}=-0.012$ (again indistinguishable from zero).
+We thus again find large partial insurance to permanent shocks and full insurance to transitory shocks.
+Skewness in taste heterogeneity and consumption error is small (much smaller than skewness in income shocks), while their variances remain unchanged from the specification with only second moments.
+Therefore, left skewness in consumption is driven by negatively skewed income shocks rather than by taste heterogeneity or measurement error.